-We have audited the compliance of Polk County, Texas (the "County") with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended September 30, 2011.
+We have audited the compliance of Polk County, Texas (the "County") with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended September 30, 2012.
 The County's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the County's management.
 Our responsibility is to express an opinion on the County's compliance based on our audit.